Linaro/lava/doc/distributed-deployment.rst

 Remote Worker
 =============

-A remote worker node is a reconfired duced installation of ``lava-server`` that is capable of running test jobs and submitting the results back to the master ``lava_server``.
+A remote worker node is a reconfigured installation of ``lava-server`` that is capable of running test jobs and submitting the results back to the master ``lava_server``.
 In a lab environment, you will likely have too many test devices for a single server to handle, so a worker-node